zouharvi/formal-bpe/README.md

-# BPE is almost optimal
+# A Formal Perspective on Byte-Pair Encoding

+- A paper accepted at ACL 2023
-Description TODO
+- Rest TODO